-4.5.
-References
+4.5 References

-The reference section contains all the work that you cited.
+The reference section contains all the work that you cited and follows the main body of the thesis (first references, then appendix).
 It is to be sorted alphabetically.
 Order works by an identical author by year of publication, listing the earliest first.
 If the years of publication are also the same, differentiate entries by adding small letters ("a,", "b," etc.) after the years.
+We recommend to use a citation program.
 The following explanations show you how to cite work from different publication types.

-4.5.1.
-Books
+4.5.1 Books